FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

             - string are internally stored as byte arrays, they are then convert in utf when you need them. you cannot do a lot of stuff, like concatenate, search, replace, ecc.
 They are expensive, gas fee wise.

         Every time you have a string or any other reference type, you have to specify where you store it. “memory” = this variable will be stored in the memory and not in a storage variable.(of course cheaper).
 The alternative is “storage”.

+    - Send Money

+        adding “payable” to a function means it is going to receive money

+        you can get information, like value of a transaction, by getting the messages properties→ msg.value msg is a Global Object

+        the one who pays the gas fee is always the one who initiated the transaction/function

+        every transaction/function is atomic and can interact with other contracts or owned accounts